Skip to main content

 Foothills School Division Land Acknowledgement

 In the spirit of reconciliation, the Foothills School Division acknowledges and thanks the traditional territories of the Blackfoot Confederacy and the first peoples of southern Alberta including the Siksika, Piikani, Kainai, Tsuut’ina, and Stoney Nakoda First Nations.
-This land is also the proud home to the Métis Nation of Alberta Region 3.
+This land is also the proud homeland of the Métis Nation.

 We take this opportunity to acknowledge the spirit, life, and lessons that this land has shared with us over past generations and honour the spirit, life, and lessons that this land will continue to share with us in the coming seasons of life and learning.